Polprzewodnikowy/N64FlashcartMenu/docs/00_getting_started_sd.md

 ## First time setup of SD card

-Using your PC, insert the SD card and ensure it is formatted for compatibility with your flashcart (*FAT32 and EXFAT is fully supported on the SC64*).
+Using your PC, insert the SD card and ensure it is formatted for compatibility with your flashcart (*FAT32 and EXFAT are fully supported on the SC64*).

 - Download the latest `sc64menu.n64` (assuming you are using an *sc64*) file from the releases page, then put it in the root directory of your SD card.
 - Create a folder in the root of your SD card called `menu`.